 Planning out your meals means that you stick to a pre-prepared shopping list, and you don’t pick up things that add to your shopping bill and end up going to waste.
 You can take meal planning however far you like.
-If you want to go all out, you can plan every meal of the day (including weekends), which means that you will also be planning out packed lunches and saving money on that too.
+If you want to go all out, you can plan every meal of the day (including breakfasts like waffles with JM Posner and weekend meals), which means that you will also be planning out packed lunches and saving money on that too.

 Step 1: Cupboard and Freezer Inventory

 Take a look at what you already have in the cupboards and make your cupboard inventory list.
 This list should include everything, even down to stock cubes, herbs and spices.
 The reason for doing this is to see what you have to work with.
 It’s easy to forget that tin of beans in the back of the cupboard or that container of soup that you froze a few weeks ago.
 This is the starting point for making meals with ingredients you already have, not buying any duplicates, and making sure that your weekly food shop is going to cost the least amount possible.
 If you spend some time doing this at the beginning, it will mean that you can just go back to this list before the start of every week and adjust accordingly with what has been used up in the week previous.

 After you have completed your cupboard inventory, it’s a good time to delve into some recipe books for some inspiration.
 Planning your meals doesn’t mean that you have to eat the same old thing day in, day out!
 My favourite is The Savvy Shopper's Cookbook, a budget recipe book using ingredients from Lidl and Aldi.
 You may have also tuned in to BBC’s Eat Well for Less with Gregg Wallace and Chris Bavin- this is a programme aiming to reduce a family’s shopping bill in every episode.
 There is a cookbook that was released last year called Eat Well for Less: Family Feasts on a Budget which has 80 simple and budget friendly recipes to try.